 Fundraising Thermometers Appeal to Our Preference for Visuals

 Humans are visual creatures.
 We like to see that our work means something.
 We love the gratification of knowing our effort pays off.

 This is why we tell fundraisers to be visual.
 Share visual stories to stand out on social media!
 Include images on your donation forms to boost conversion!
 Use pictures and video in thank-you notes!
 Donors want to know their gift is helping – show them!

 Fundraising thermometers tap into our need for visual confirmation of our work.
 Seeing our donations cause the thermometer to inch closer to its goal is deeply satisfying.
 Instant visual gratification is a powerful tool!

-This fundraising thermometer from Together for Haiti is strategically placed near the top of their form and includes a countdown that encourages donors to give up to the deadline.
+This fundraising thermometer from Bronson Health Foundation is strategically placed near the top of their form below information about the organization’s mission.